cockpit-project/cockpit-project.github.io/README.md

-# Jekyll-Springboard
+# Cockpit Project Website

-Springboard is a MIT-licensed preconfigured build of Jekyll, used for starting up a site quickly.
-It has a bunch of good defaults and many features baked-in by default.
+[The Cockpit project website](http://cockpit-project.org/) is based on Springboard, which is a MIT-licensed preconfigured build of Jekyll, used for starting up a site quickly.

-Features include:
-- Everything Jekyll provides by default
-- GitHub Pages auto-builder
-- Responsiveness out of the box
-- Default, easily configurable design (mainly using variables)
-- Flexbox-based grid (based on [Gridlex](http://gridlex.devlint.fr/))
-- Simple navigation set-up
-- Search (client-side)
-- 404 page that auto-searches for the most likely relevant page
-- Better blog formatting
-- Author information support
-- Atom feeds
-- Blog & feed category filtering
-- Calendar events
-- Twitter widget support
-- Basic manifest.json support
-- Automatic image & link rewriting to support alternative baseurls, making image and link creation in Markdown files much nicer (this is especially nice to allow for staging sites on GitHub)
+This repository manages the content and presentation of the Cockpit project's website, including blog articles, release notes, the Cockpit guide, and screenshots.

+For more details on Springboard, see [jekyll-springboard](https://github.com/garrett/jekyll-springboard).

 ## Get Started

+In order to convert content into web pages, you will need to have Ruby, Bundler, and Jekyll installed.

 1. Install Ruby & Bundler (as root):